 Mr. Funderburk has published various articles regarding alternate energy generation (CPUC departing load proceeding rulemaking); EPA and California storm water regulations; defense strategies in Proposition 65 litigation; Superfund cost recovery actions; and policyholder rights in insurance coverage and recovery cases.
 Mr. Funderburk also speaks as an expert in storm water litigation and compliance having given over 150 addresses/speeches to manufacturers, government entities and bar associations in Washington, D.C. and California.

-William Funderburk rows crew for the Long Beach Rowing Association and Bulldog Rowing Club.
-He is married to neonatal nurse and mosaic artist Felicia (nee Kriner) Funderburk, the President of Fragments Mosaic Studio in Pottsville, PA and Los Angeles, CA. Mr. and Mrs. Funderburk have two daughters, Erika Fetterolf and Claire Funderburk.
+William Funderburk rows crew occasionally for the Long Beach Rowing Association and Bulldog Rowing Club.
+Mr. Funderburk has two daughters, Erika Fetterolf and Claire Funderburk.

 Admitted to the bar:

 1991, Pennsylvania and District of Columbia

 Georgetown University Law Center - J.D.